MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image058.png)

-    On the “Preview” page of the New calculation profile wizard the emissions are calculated for the first row of data that matches the Activity data to include filter. **In this scenario, the values seen in the preview may be different than the image below.**
+    On the **Preview** page of the New calculation profile wizard the emissions are calculated for the first row of data that matches the Activity data to include filter. **In this scenario, the values seen in the preview may be different than the image below.**

     These values were determined by converting the consumed kWh to MWh: 3519.038/1000 = 3.519038 MWh